 Section 2.
 Applications for Assistance

-All applications shall be within seventy-two (72) business hours from receipt, refer any and all applications for assistance to the Assistance Coordinator, as appropriate, which shall investigate without delay to determine the following:
+All completed applications with required documentation shall be reviewed within three (3) business days from receipt.

 CCSO EMPLOYEES.
 That the applicant is a full-time employee of the Charlotte County Sheriff’s Office (CCSO), recognizing that applicants may have to be filed for such a person.
 Volunteers and part-time employees will be considered on a case by case basis; AND